Health Sciences & Services

 |Hispanic or Latino||1,257|

-Students from other countries are interested in Health Science, too.
+Americans aren’t the only ones with an interest in Health Science.
 About 1.6% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 - South Korea

 How Much Do Health Sciences & Services Majors Make?

 Salaries According to BLS

 Health Science majors often go into careers where salaries can range from $43,480 to $59,660 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.